PacoTiger/id-spanish-letter-detector/README.md

 # id-spanish-letter-detector
-All ID Spanish have eight numbers and one letter.
-With this app you can know the letter of any id Spanish with only the number.
+All spanish IDs have eight numbers and one letter.
+Thanks that web app you can know the letter of everything spanish IDs with only if knows the eight numbers.

-Blablabla bla

-otra modificacion